 The Evangelical Lutheran Church in America (ELCA).
-Although a plurality of students are Lutheran, 16 percent represent the Roman Catholic Church, and 25 percent represent other denominations and religions.
+Although 21 percent of students are Lutheran, 13 percent represent the Roman Catholic Church, 22 percent represent other Christian denominations, and 7 percent represent other religions.

 The Higher Learning Commission of the North Central Association of Colleges and Schools, National Council for Accreditation of Teacher Education, Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Approved by the American Chemical Society, Council on Social Work Education, National Association for Music Therapy, Inc., National Association of Schools of Music, and the National League for Nursing.

 Associated Colleges of the Twin Cities, Lutheran Education Council in North America, Minnesota Private College Council, CIC, AACU, AAHE.
 Registered with the Minnesota Higher Education Services Office.

 - Master of Business Administration: 159

 - MS Physician Assistant: 90

 Undergraduate Day (2013)